CasparCG/server/README.txt

 1. Check that your system meets the requirements above.

-2. Unzip and place the "CasparCG Server 2.0.4 Beta 1" folder anywhere you like.
+2. Unzip and place the "CasparCG Server 2.0.4" folder anywhere you like.

 3. Install "Microsoft Visual C++ 2010 Redistributable Package" from http://www.microsoft.com/download/en/details.aspx?id=5555

-4. Install "Flash Player 10.3.183.14" from the "Flash Player Installation" folder.
+4. Install "Flash Player 11.8.800.94" from the "Flash Player Installation" folder.

 5. Make sure you turn off Windows' "Aero Theme" and "ClearType" font smoothing